taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description** :
 If a new HTTP request is coming to LSPHP daemon when all LSPHP workers are still busy, it can process this situation in two different ways.
 In REJECT mode LSPHP daemon will reject such requests immediately.
 Otherwise, in legacy mode, LSPHP daemon will put this request into an infinite queue, until one of LSPHP daemons becomes free.
 When a HTTP request is rejected in REJECT mode, mod_lsapi will write the following message into the NGINX error.log: `Connect to backend rejected`, and the client will receive a 507 HTTP response.
-By default, the LSPHP daemon in CloudLinux OS Shared uses the REJECT mode.
+By default, the LSPHP daemon in CloudLinux OS uses the REJECT mode.
 It can be switched off with this option.

 ---